The Short Story

 My school education from start to the end was in Catholic schools of religious orders.
 I owe an enormous debt to those religious nuns, brothers and priests who provided me with an excellent education.
-The vast majority of those religious were conscientious and devoted people of outstanding character.
+The vast majority of those religious were conscientious and dedicated people of outstanding character.
 I can remember in all those years only one occasion when the conduct of a religious brother was reprehensible, an account of which I will give in my childhood memoir.

 Despite a fun-filled trouble-free family life and the example of a caring mother and father, and despite my good education, I arrived at Sydney University in 1964 with a teaching scholarship and, alas, a regrettable immaturity.
 To demonstrate the pitiful orientation of my mind, I went about making a complete mess of my studies, and just about every other responsibility an eighteen-year-old by nature had.
 But it was not left-wing politics that had me in its thrall, causing me to erupt obnoxiously – as one may be inclined to think, considering the times.
 Just ordinary teenage immaturity.

 As green and callow as I was, though, I was not beyond being deeply impressed by the nastiness, hypocrisy and ideological bigotry of the sixties radicals – and I saw them close-up.
 It was the first indication that I was sadly out of step with my contemporaries, reflections of which would make their mark in my first two novels almost forty years later.

 Nor was I beyond recognizing the futility of pursuing my studies while I could not organize myself.
 I discontinued university studies without having a clear idea of what I was doing or where I was going.
 I wandered thus in spirit until December 1968 when I met a Dutch girl who had recently arrived in Australia on a working holiday.
 My mother said Ineke was the answer to her prayers.